|Fig 1: Ltl Acorn 6210MMX and 5210A|

 Camera shows the Acorn Splash Screen and then dies when switched to test.
 No SD Card or SD Card faulty.
 Insert SD Card or try another card.
 Clean contacts (see above)

-SD Cards can also go faulty causing the problem mentioned earlier in this post.
+SD Cards can also go faulty causing the problem mentioned above.
 If you suspect this, then try a new card.
 Some cards can be incompatible with the camera so you may need to try a different brand.
 This may be indicated by getting a Card Full message on the screen.
 SanDisk are compatible.

 Card Protected Message on Screen.
 Make sure your SD Card Lock is off.